 IRR/ RORBB arises from changes in market interest/profit rates that impact core net interest / profit income, future cash flows or fair values of financial instruments.
-This risk arises from mismatches between repricing dates of assets and liabilities, changes in yield curves, volatilities in interest/profit margin and implied volatilities on interest/profit rate options.
-The provision of retail and wholesale banking products and services (primarily lending and deposit taking activities) creates interest/profit rate-sensitive positions in the Group's balance sheet.
+This risk arises from mismatches between repricing dates of assets and liabilities, changes in yield curves, volatilities in interest/profit margins and implied volatilities on interest/profit rate options.
+The provision of retail and wholesale banking products and services (primarily lending and deposit taking activities) creates interest/profit rate-sensitive positions in the Group's statement of financial position.